 Railroad crossings can pose uniquely dangerous situations for the public because of the mass of locomotive vehicles.
 Be sure that you know what to do when you encounter a railroad crossing.

 Railroad crossing accidents could occur in Austin too.
 What should Austinites do in the event that one happens to them?

 If you notice that a crossing signal is malfunctioning, there should be a number located on the crossing signal.
 Be sure to call the number and prevent any future injury.
-Experts advise that if your vehicle should become stuck on train tracks, get out of the vehicle immediately and call the number listed on the sign.
+Safety professionals advise that if your vehicle should become stuck on train tracks, get out of the vehicle immediately and call the number listed on the sign.

 Railroad crossings can pose a threat to members of the public who may be crossing in a vehicle, riding a bicycle near tracks, or jogging at the time a train is passing.
 Serious injuries can occur when vegetation is not cleared, signals do not work, and guard rails malfunction.
 Stop signs or warning signs could be poorly placed.
 These things mean that the railroad is not properly maintaining the right of way an may be liable fro injuries or deaths that result.